Best Colleges for First-Generation Students

 Many schools apply for and receive federal grants to implement specific services, such as the federal TRIO programs, that assist low-income and first-generation students.

 Why is it hard to be a first-generation college student?

 Being the first in your family to go to college poses various challenges, including:

 - A lack of guidance in navigating the admission process

 - A lack of generational wealth to help pay for college

 - Challenges after graduation

 What are the benefits of being a first-generation college student?

 Many first-generation students have a strong sense of responsibility to their families, which translates into self-reliance and independence — useful traits for navigating college independently.
-Also, being the first to go to college is a significant accomplishment that many families value and celebrate.
+Also, being the first to go to college is a significant accomplishment many families value and celebrate.

 What do first-generation college students need to know?